domittaa/fitatu/README.md

 ![image](https://user-images.githubusercontent.com/63907920/140705090-3b9f5766-7132-4709-a36e-6f5a49111c12.png)

 ### Shopping list
 User can create multiple lists and then enter them to add products that he wants to buy, he must enter the name of the product and the quantity.
-After submiting the product shows in table below and then user can check if he already bought this product or delete product if he doesnt want to have it on the list anymore.
+After submitting the product shows in table below and then user can check if he already bought this product or delete product if he doesn't want to have it on the list anymore.
 ![image](https://user-images.githubusercontent.com/63907920/140705169-efeca2c9-9874-4130-b75f-95c67129fa27.png)

 ### My fridge page where we can add products that we have in home and control their expiration date